 Because the director is worried you’re going to get bored and move on.
 So they move the camera around hoping you’ll just be hypnotized and not notice how boring the scene actually is.
 So yeah, motion.
 This is vital.
 Seek out motion.
 At every turn.
 This will bring your moving pictures to life in a way that simply becoming obsessed with camera movement cannot.

 The next thing to look for is EMOTION.

 That’s why bad acting is so painful to watch.
 The camera sits there without judgment capturing every nuance or lack of nuance the actor brings to the table.
 But by the same token, if you have a brilliant actor or an interesting subject, the camera will see their emotions sparkle and light up the screen.
 A moving picture can capture the essence of a person in a way that a still image cannot.
 And this is exactly what makes movies so interesting.

 But if you don’t seek emotion, you’re not exploiting the intrinsic power that the camera has.

-In fact, you’re just roundly ignoring it.
-Treating it like that kid nobody wants to pick for the soccer lineup.
-And that’s just crazy-town behavior.
+In fact, you’re just roundly ignoring it and treating it like that kid nobody wants to pick for the soccer lineup.
+And that’s just crazy-town behaviour.
 Not seeking out emotion means your films won’t have substance.
 They might be beautiful.
 They might be full of movement.
 But they won’t make the audience feel anything.

 Emotion is everything.